 Some abuse or neglect occurs because a parent intentionally sets out to harm his or her child, or willfully ignores the child’s needs.
 There are other times, however, when the abuse or neglect results from parental ignorance or family stresses.
 For example, a parent may be immature, or may come from a family or cultural background in which certain harmful approaches to child rearing are not considered abusive.
 Or parents may be experiencing medical, financial, or emotional challenges that affect their ability to care for their children.

-The following two resources explain the types of abuse and neglect and list warning signs in a child or parent that may indicate the child is being abused: “Child Abuse & Neglect: Recognizing, Preventing, and Reporting Child Abuse” and “What Is Child Abuse and Neglect?
+The following two resources explain the types of abuse and neglect and list warning signs in a child or parent that may indicate the child is being abused: “Child Abuse and Neglect: How to Spot the Signs and Make a Difference” and “What Is Child Abuse and Neglect?
 Recognizing the Signs and Symptoms.”